asapple/qiaoshi-stickman-web/README.md

 ## CI/CD Deployment

-This project uses GitHub Actions for continuous integration and deployment to GitHub Pages.
+This project uses GitHub Actions for continuous integration and deployment with two separate workflows:

+### Test and Lint Workflow (test-and-lint.yml)

+Located at `.github/workflows/test-and-lint.yml`, this workflow runs on every push to branches other than `main` and `gh-pages`:
+- Checks out the code
+- Sets up Node.js environment
+- Installs dependencies
+- Runs linter to check code quality
+- Runs type checking
+- Builds the project

+This workflow ensures that all code changes pass quality checks before merging.

+### Deployment Workflow (deploy.yml)

+Located at `.github/workflows/deploy.yml`, this workflow runs on pushes to `main` and `gh-pages` branches:
+- Checks out the code
+- Sets up Node.js environment
+- Installs dependencies
+- Builds the project for GitHub Pages
+- Deploys the built files to GitHub Pages using the `PAT` secret

 ### Setup for GitHub Pages Deployment